logux/docs/architecture/practice.md

 ```

 Logux client shows loader while server loads data.
 When action with initial
-data will be received by client, it will apply data to the state and show it
+data will be received by client, it will apply data to the state
-in UI.
+and hide loader.

 ```js
 const UserUI = ({ name, isSubscribing }) => {